NajifaAnjum/OmarFaruqBabar/README.md

 - 👋 Hi, I’m @OmarFaruqBabar
-- 👀 I’m interested in web development, SEO.
+- 👀 I’m interested in Web Development, SEO.
 - 🌱 I’m currently learning Node JS.
 - 💞️ I’m looking to collaborate on Web Development Projects.
 - 📫 How to reach me.
-I twitter account is linked.
+My Twitter account is linked.

 <!---
 OmarFaruqBabar/OmarFaruqBabar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.